Execution of Tong Ching Man: Appeals

-Execution
+Incarceration on Death Row

 Tong converted to Christianity while on death row, and had shared in a letter to her close friend Man Yuen-fun how her faith was helping her, writing: "The Holy Spirit is now filling up my heart.
 God will accompany me and I now understand God's plan."

 British High Commission official Colin Lane visited Changi Prison to offer assistance to Tong and her family the day before her execution, stating: "Great Britain does not support or condone the death penalty, so this can only be seen as a very tragic, tragic event."

+Execution

 Despite the pleas for clemency on their behalf, Tong Ching Man and Lam Cheuk Wang were both hanged at Changi Prison shortly before dawn on the morning of 21 April 1995.
 Three other drug convicts, including another Hong Kong resident Poon Yuen Chung, were also put to death on the same day.
 Tong, Lam and Poon were reportedly the last three Hong Kong prisoners on Singapore's death row to be executed.

 Poon and Tong had become close friends during their incarceration, often praying together in the lead up to their death sentence being carried out, and a few hours after their execution they were cremated after a joint funeral service.